KhiholDarya/shopping-helper-react/README.md

-right-clicking on an element causes it to be crossed out right-clicking on a crossed-out element again causes it to become non-crossthrough again clicking the left mouse button should remove an item from the list (the same behavior as the right button in task 1) For the task you will need some style modification for the element

-, unfortunately, as part of our classes so far, we have not dealt with styling, so the ready-made example is below
+right-clicking on an element causes it to be crossed out right-clicking on a crossed-out element again causes it to become non-crossthrough again clicking the left mouse button should remove an item from the list (the same behavior as the right button in task 1) For the task you will need some style modification for the elemen, unfortunately, as part of our classes so far, we have not dealt with styling, so the ready-made example is below

-<li style={{"text-decoration": `${product.category === "dairy" ? "line-through" : "auto" }`}}> Ser </li>
+<li style={{"text-decoration": `${product.category === "dairy" ? "line-through" : "auto" }`}}> Cheese </li>

 Copy the above style, i.e. style={{ ... }}, paste it into your application where the shopping list is displayed and check whether dairy products have been crossed out, if so, you can start the actual part of the task.